C. J. Beathard: 2014 season

 Beathard continued his role as a backup in the 2014 season.
-In the first half against Pitt, starter Jake Rudock suffered a minor injury and Beathard took the field to begin the second half, with the Hawkeyes trailing 17–7.
+In the first half against the Pittsburgh Panthers, starter Jake Rudock suffered a minor injury and Beathard took the field to begin the second half, with the Hawkeyes trailing 17–7.
 While Pitt had been dominant throughout much of the first half, the team gained a new energy in the second half with Beathard under center.
 Beathard would take the Hawkeyes to a 24–20 victory.

-After a last-minute loss to non-conference in-state rival Iowa State, who would eventually go 2–10 (winless in conference play), fans in the community were vocal with their criticisms of the Iowa coaching staff, citing the conservative play calling, unused potential of players, and the apparent apathy of head coach Kirk Ferentz.
-Ferentz was in his 16th year of coaching the Hawkeyes, and his contract as head coach was guaranteed until 2020, an extension offered after their 2010 Orange Bowl victory against Georgia Tech when the Hawkeyes finished their season 11–2.
+After a last-minute loss to non-conference in-state rival Iowa State Cyclones, who would eventually go 2–10 (winless in conference play), fans in the community were vocal with their criticisms of the Iowa coaching staff, citing the conservative play calling, unused potential of players, and the apparent apathy of head coach Kirk Ferentz.
+Ferentz was in his 16th year of coaching the Hawkeyes, and his contract as head coach was guaranteed until 2020, an extension offered after their 2010 Orange Bowl victory against the Georgia Tech Yellow Jackets when the Hawkeyes finished their season 11–2.
 Iowa fans were impressed by Beathard's energy against Pitt, and his comeback victory sparked debate about his position as a starter.

-Beathard started the following game against Purdue, where Iowa won 24–10.
-Following their bye week, Rudock was declared healthy by Ferentz, and returned as a starter against Indiana, where they won 45–29.
+Beathard started the following game against the Purdue Boilermakers, where Iowa won 24–10.
+Following their bye week, Rudock was declared healthy by Ferentz, and returned as a starter against the Indiana Hoosiers, where they won 45–29.
 Fan criticism of the program continued throughout the season, as the team continued to lose against the better part of their schedule.

 The criticism, informally called the "Iowa quarterback controversy", revolved primarily around Beathard being the deserving man of the starting spot, while some fervent fans called for the firing of Ferentz.
-The public criticism of the coaching staff was so strong that Iowa athletic director Gary Barta spoke publicly on multiple occasions in support of Ferentz in regards to the issue.
+The public criticism of the coaching staff was so strong that Iowa athletic director [Gary Barta] spoke publicly on multiple occasions in support of Ferentz in regards to the issue.

-With Rudock at the helm for the remainder of the season, Iowa would go on to defeat Northwestern by a surprisingly large margin in a 48–7 home victory but was defeated in an equally grand way at Minnesota the following week, losing 51–14.
-Wisconsin, and Nebraska, conference rivals and two of the toughest games on Iowa's 2014 schedule, came to Kinnick Stadium in the final two games of the regular season.
+With Rudock at the helm for the remainder of the season, Iowa would go on to defeat the Northwestern Wildcats by a surprisingly large margin in a 48–7 home victory but was defeated in an equally grand way at the Minnesota Golden Gophers the following week, losing 51–14.
+The Wisconsin Badgers and the Nebraska Cornhuskers, conference rivals and two of the toughest games on Iowa's 2014 schedule, came to Kinnick Stadium in the final two games of the regular season.
 Wisconsin, with Heisman runner-up halfback Melvin Gordon, avoided an upset and defeated Iowa 26–24; the Hawkeyes came up short against Nebraska as well, losing in overtime, 37–34, after blowing a 17-point lead.